 As part of the account opening process, users are required to verify their identity using documents such as drivers license, bank statement, social security card etc.

-Luckily, there are other investing apps and brokerages with similar features as Robinhood in Canada.
+Luckily, there are several investing apps and brokerages with similar features as Robinhood app in Canada.
+More on this later.

 Robinhood was founded by 2 former Stanford classmates in 2013 with a mission to democratize finance for all.
 That is, make investing accessible and friendly to everyone.
 Since its inception, the company has grown its user base to 13 million as at 2020.